Reviews You Can Rely On

 Doesn't map and remember rooms

 Considering its entry-level price point, the Eufy 11s Max is surprisingly good at cleaning.
-It thrives on hardwood, sucking up 91% of the mess I put down in my tests, which outperformed the majority of the lineup.
+It thrives on hardwood, sucking up 91% of the mess we put down in our tests, which outperformed the majority of the lineup.
 It is the best basic model for people who just want some help reducing their time sweeping or pushing vacuums.
-When I picked up shoes and socks first, this vacuum visually cleaned every spot of my carpet it rolled over, even cruising under couches that taller models can't fit under.
+When we picked up shoes and socks first, this vacuum visually cleaned every spot of the carpet it rolled over, even cruising under couches that taller models can't fit under.
 It also hugged walls and slipped into small areas, generating a pleasant, low-pitched purr that was quieter than all the other robots we tested.
 With no app, this robot was made with simplicity in mind, which another tester appreciated, saying, “I like that I can just turn it loose to knock back the mess without needing to install a special app on my phone to control it.”

 SPECIFICATIONS